WHaverals/IntroDH-Fall2024/_modules/week-12.md

   - You are required to provide feedback on at least **two peer presentations** using a rubric that will be shared in advance.
   - Peer feedback is due by <a style="color: #ee6374;">11:59 PM on Dec 6</a>.
 - **Once again...**
-  -  The video presentation is a **work-in-progress**!, so it is 100% okay if you are still figuring out some of the specifics of your project!
-Use the opportunity to ask questions and refine your ideas.
+  -  The video presentation shows your **work-in-progress**, so it is 100% okay if you are still figuring out some of the specifics of your project!
+Use the opportunity to put forward questions/doubt and explore your ideas.
 </div>
 </details>